flagshipcompany/shopify-app-public/README.md

 ### Create Token Credentials
-Go to https://auth.smartship.io, **login with your SmartShip credentials** and create a set of credentials using the Shopify Preset
+Go to https://auth.smartship.io, **login with your Flagship credentials** and create a set of credentials using the Shopify Preset

-*NOTE: Only SmartShip Account Managers can access the credentials page*
+*NOTE: Only Flagship Account Managers can access the credentials page*

 ![Auth Page](img/auth.png)